ENABLE Scotland and GCU to offer future health and social care workers learning disability experience

 The partnership will also see greater research collaboration and help to shape the delivery of social care.
 Academics, students, researchers, and third sector professionals will work side-by-side to improve people’s lives.

-Ian Williams, ENABLE Scotland’s Executive Director of Services, said: “ENABLE Scotland supports thousands of people throughout Scotland who have a learning disability to live and work in their community.
+Theresa Shearer, ENABLE Scotland CEO, said: “ENABLE Scotland supports thousands of people throughout Scotland who have a learning disability to live and work in their community.
 We are absolutely delighted to have developed this partnership with Glasgow Caledonian University, which will offer students a unique chance to gain practical experience of health and social care.

 “Each person we support has different ambitions and needs, so students will experience a wide variety of situations and learn how health and social care can be delivered to fit individual circumstances.